Awesome Common Lisp

 - cl-async - A library for general-purpose, non-blocking programming.
 Expat.

 - Moira - Monitor and restart background threads.
 In-lisp process supervisor.
-No license specified.
+MIT.

-- simple-tasks - A very simple task scheduling framework.
-Artistic License 2.0.
+- simple-tasks - A very simple task scheduling framework. zlib.

 - deeds - Deeds is an Extensible Event Delivery System.
-It allows for efficient event delivery to multiple handlers with a complex event filtering system.
-Artistic License 2.0.
+It allows for efficient event delivery to multiple handlers with a complex event filtering system. zlib.

 - cl-flow - Data-flowish computation tree library for non-blocking concurrent Common Lisp.
 MIT.